 You won’t always have time to brush your teeth after indulging in sugary sweets at your family’s house, so make sure you bring along some sugarless gum.
 When you chew a piece of sugar-free gum, saliva production increases.
 An increase in saliva can wash away food and other types of debris.
 Saliva can also neutralize the acids that are produced by harmful bacterial.
 This increased saliva will also carry with it more phosphate and calcium, to strengthen tooth enamel.
 As an added bonus, chewing gum can keep your mouth busy, which can curb your craving for sugar and snacking when you’re not hungry.

 To keep your smile looking great, don’t put off scheduling your regular dental cleaning.
-You can schedule a post-holiday cleaning at the Stuart Curry Dentistry today, so once the holidays are over you can ensure your gums and teeth are back on track for the new year.
+You can schedule a post-holiday teeth exam and cleaning at the Stuart Curry Dentistry today, so once the holidays are over you can ensure your gums and teeth are back on track for the new year.
 Contact our office today to schedule a cleaning or regular dental check-up.